Skip to main content

 Who I am attracted to

-• As you grow up, you will think about and figure out how you feel.
-This can take time.
+As you grow up, you will think about and figure out how you feel.
+It can take time to figure out.

 • If you like neither men or women, you may call yourself asexual.